Remedy (rapper): Biography

 He was born and raised in Staten Island in New York City, and is Jewish.
 His grandfather and grandmother are Holocaust survivors, and his great uncle was shot in the back and his family was killed in the concentration camps by the Nazis.
-He attended New Dorp High School, where he became friends with the original members of Wu-Tang Clan Method Man, Inspectah Deck, and Raekwon the Chef.
-He became Remedy in 1987.
+He attended New Dorp High School, where he became friends with the original members of Wu-Tang Clan Method Man, Inspectah Deck and Raekwon the Chef.
+He took the name Remedy in 1987.

-He is known for being the first non-black and the first Jewish rapper to be affiliated with the Wu-Tang Clan.
+He was the first non-black and the first Jewish rapper to be affiliated with the Wu-Tang Clan.

 After emerging with the "Seen it All"/"Everything is Real" 12-inch single, Remedy appeared on the platinum-selling 1998 Wu-Tang Killa Bees: The Swarm compilation with his track "Never Again", a song about the Holocaust.
 The Tampa Bay Times wrote that the song combined "ancient Jewish prayers, hip-hop rhythms, an ominous melody and quaking lyrics resulted in the most complete and defiant portrait of the Holocaust painted in song."

 This track remains his best-known work as well as his most highly regarded, and appeared on his debut album, The Genuine Article (featuring appearances by RZA, Cappadonna, and Inspectah Deck), from 2001.
 The Genuine Article reached number 130 on the Billboard 200, number 30 on the Billboard Top R&B/Hip-Hop Albums chart, number 5 on the Top Independent Albums chart, and number 4 on Billboards Top Heatseekers chart.

 The song "Never Again" also appeared on his follow-up album, Code Red, from 2003 (Remedy considers the track to be effectively his signature theme song), distributed by Code Red Entertainment.
 Code Red included a track about the 9/11 attacks, as well as "A Muslim and a Jew", a song about the respective sides in the Palestinian-Israeli conflict (with Wu-Tang leader The RZA acting as mediator).

 He owns and runs Code Red Entertainment, his label which released Cappadonna's The Struggle album in 2003.
 Remedy has also Executive Produced Inspectah Decks "Manifesto" album, as well as Decks latest album, "Chamber No. 9.
-He has also Executive Produced Ghostface Killahs latest album, "Ghostface Killahs".
-Remedy released his "Remedy Meets WuTang" album on November 26th, 2021, which features appearances by the WuTang Clan.
+He has also Executive Produced Ghostface Killah's latest album, "Ghostface Killahs".
+Remedy released his "Remedy Meets WuTang" album on November 26, 2021, which features appearances by the WuTang Clan.

 Remedy made a cameo appearance in the 2008 horror/comedy Bad Biology, along with J-Zone, Vinnie Paz (Jedi Mind Tricks) & Reef The Lost Cauze.
 He has been featured in videos for Cappadonna and Inspectah Deck.

 In 2017, Remedy and Talib Kweli feuded on Twitter regarding Remedy's pro-Israel political stance, which conflicts with Kweli's criticism of Israel's control of the West Bank.
 Remedy is an advocate of Israel and the Jewish people, and of promoting awareness of the Holocaust.
 RZA said: "I see him as an artist who will educate his people.
 Just as we have done with ours."